Helsinki-NLP/OpusFilter/README.md

 If `stop` is not given, reads until the end of the file.

+#### `split`

+Split files to two parts giving the approximative proportions as fractions.

+Parameters:

+* `inputs`: input file(s)
+* `outputs`: output file(s) for selected lines
+* `outputs_2`: output file(s) for the rest of the lines (optional)
+* `divisor`: divisor for the modulo operation (e.g. 2 for splitting to equal sized parts)
+* `threshold`: threshold for the output of the modulo operation (default 1)
+* `compare`: select files to use for hash operation (`all` or a list of indices; default is `all`)
+* `hash`: select hash algorithm from pyhash (default `xx_64`)

+Input files are processed line by line in parallel.
+If the condition `hash(content) % divisor < threshold`, where the content is a concatenation of the input lines and the hash function returns an integer, holds, the lines are written to the `outputs`.
+If the condition does not hold, and `outputs_2` are defined, the lines are written there.

+Compared to random splitting or using the modulo operation on the line number, the benefit of the hash-based approach is that the decision is fully deterministic and based only on the *content* of the lines.
+Consequently, identical content always goes to the the same output file(s).
+For example, if you split a parallel corpus into test and training sets, and you can be sure that your test data does not contain exactly same samples as the training data even if the original data has duplicates.

+The downside is that you need to be careful if you use several splits for the same data.
+The divisors used in consecutive splits should not themselves have common divisors, or the proportion of the data in the output files may be unexpected.
+Distinct prime numbers are good choices.

+The `compare` parameter can be used to select which input files are used to generate the content for the hash function.
+For example, if you have source and target language files, and you want that the split depends only on the source or target sentence, set `compare` to `[0]` or `[1]`, respectively.

 #### `subset`

 Take a random subset from parallel corpus files.